Mi-As/Lists-RestApi/README.md

 ```
 flask db init
-sqlite3 main.db < init.sql  # you can use the init file to fill the database with data
+sqlite3 main.db < init.sql  # use the init file to fill the database with data
 ```

 Now you can run the application and use the endpoints.